 Beyond the gates of this Peterborough primary lies a joyful, inclusive environment where children flourish.
-Pupils at Winyates Primary achieve some of the strongest KS2 results in England, with 94% meeting expected standards in reading, writing, and mathematics (compared to 62% nationally).
-The school ranks in the top 5% across England according to FindMySchool analysis, reflecting a consistent pattern of excellence that has persisted across three consecutive inspections.
+Pupils at Winyates Primary still achieve strong KS2 results, with 80% meeting expected standards in reading, writing, and mathematics in the 2025 dataset.
+The school ranks 3rd among Peterborough primaries on the FindMySchool local ranking and 2,843rd out of 14,978 schools in England for primary academic outcomes, reflecting a strong but less exceptional national position than the previous wording suggested.
 Part of the Spirit Federation of schools, Winyates operates as a community school for 194 pupils aged 4 to 11, united by a clear ethos of "boundless ambition for all."
 Most recent inspections (June 2025) confirmed exceptional progress, with ratings of Outstanding across all measured areas.

 The school embodies a culture where every child is known, valued, and pushed toward their potential.
 Mrs Colette Firth, Executive Head since the federation's expansion, leads with a clear vision of inclusive excellence.
 The atmosphere is described by inspectors as "joyful and exceptionally welcoming," with pupils visibly engaged and eager to learn.
 Children feel safe enough to express themselves freely, and staff invest genuine care in each learner's development as a person, not merely an academic performer.